lipingh/sdc/README.md

 The gallery will display the current selected thumbnail, and the users are allowed to click a backwards and forward button to view the next or previous product image that is specific to the selected style.
 Users can click the main image to enter into an expanded view, and click the image again to view the image with a 2.5X zoom.
 The button that on the top right corner of the gallery can either bring users to the expanded view or back to the default view.

 To the side is the product detail information, which lists the current selected product's name, category, average ratings, and number of reviews.
 Clicking reviews will take users to the ratings and reviews widget of the page.
 The product price is based on the currently selected style.
 If the product is on sale, the sale price will appear in red, followed by the original price which is struckthrough.
 The styles that are available to the product are displayed as thumbnails for users to toggle between.
 Once the selected style changes, the main gallery, style name and product price updates.
 Below the style selector, users can select product size and quantity with two dropdown lists.
 An "Add to Cart" button will save the selected product to the cart.
-Users are also able to add the current product to their outfit list (described below) by clicking a heart icon.
+Users are also able to add the current product to their outfit list (described below) by clicking a heart icon.J

 ### Related and Outfit